Teeuwynn has owned dogs her whole life. She has enjoyed the companionship of everything from Pugs to Newfoundlands.

-There is a whole world of places to get dog names from.
-So, how do you narrow it down and find the perfect name for your pooch?
-One way is to look for what a name means.
+There is a whole world of ideas for dog names—so how do you narrow it down and find the perfect one for your pooch?
+One technique is to look at what a name means.
 For Newfoundlands, turning to water—the lakes, rivers, oceans, and rain—is a great place to find real inspiration.

 Newfoundland dogs were bred as working dogs who specialize in the water—they even have webbed feet.
 Unlike most dogs that swim with the traditional doggie paddle, Newfs swim with a powerful stroke that moves those webbed feet down and out through the water.
 The combination of webbing, stroke, and sheer strength allows them to pull a rowboat filled with people to shore using only her teeth, muscles, and will.

-Water names honor a Newfoundland’s heritage, his joy of the water, and connects you and your dog to one of the greatest elemental forces in the universe.
+Choosing a water-related name will honor a Newfoundland’s heritage and his joy in the water.
+It will also connect you and your dog to one of the greatest elemental forces in the universe.
 Discover 15 great names for your Newfoundland dog.

 A bay is a large, recessed body of water connected openly to the coast of a larger body of water like an ocean or a sound.
 Bay could make a good name for most Newfoundland boys, although it strikes me as a name that might work best for a brown-colored dog since bay-colored horses are a type of brown.